 pork or ground turkey or chicken breast, which can be enjoyed on all Phases;

 add whole-wheat bread crumbs, if you like, on Phase 2.
-Or grill a chicken
+Or grill or poach a chicken

 breast, cut it into half-inch cubes, and toss the cubes into your pasta dish.

 Seafood, such as shrimp, clams, or grilled tuna, is also an excellent protein